Make Your Own Soap Without Lye (You’ll See What I Mean)

 3. Herbs and Plants

 Do you love lavender?
-Dried lavender or even fresh lavender makes a perfect addition.
+Dried lavender or fresh lavender makes a perfect addition.

 Roses?
 Dried rose petals or even fresh rose petals work beautifully.

-Plant powders can add not only skin benefits, but double as natural colorants.
-Turmeric, for example, turns the soap a lovely orange while adding nourishing anti inflammatory qualities.
+Plant powders can add not only skin benefits but double as natural colorants.
+Turmeric, for example, turns the soap a lovely orange while adding nourishing anti-inflammatory qualities.
 Spirulina powder makes a lovely green.
-Beet powder makes for a great pink soap.
+Beet powder adds a nice pink color.

 4. Pure Fragrances